Top 6: December 1st 2021

 Interactive

-PSA: Eat A SwedeTop 6 this week
+PSA: Eat A SwedeTop 6: December 1st 2021

 The Big Little Lies and True Blood actor appears in the satirical Eat a Swede film which aims to spark debate and discussion about sustainability and feeding the world's growing population, which is expected to increase from 7.8bn to 10bn by 2050.
 Campaigners believe extensive and urgent changes in food production are required if we want to meet food needs while protecting the Earth's resources.
 The sinister fiction follows Erik Karlsson, a Swedish entrepreneur and scientist, who believes the best protein for humans would be made with flesh grown from cells of the blue-eyed Stockholm-born heart throb Alexander Skarsgard.